 Carnegie Mellon is committed to providing support and resources to any student who may be the recipient of persistent unwanted or harassing contact by another student.
 In certain circumstances, it may become necessary for the university to formalize an arrangement between two students to no longer have contact with each other (direct or indirect) other than that which is necessary for either party to continue their academic pursuits.
 Such an arrangement is designed as a protective measure to help mitigate the potential for future problematic interactions between the two students.
 The arrangement may take the form of either a No Contact Agreement or No Contact Order, as follows:

 A No Contact Agreement (NCA) is a mutual agreement between two students who voluntarily affirm that they will not have direct contact with each other, or make indirect contact through third parties, except for that which is necessary for their academic pursuits.
 An NCA does not constitute a finding of responsibility for violating university policy, nor does it preclude the possibility of future review of any past interactions through the student conduct process.
 Following discussion and agreement to enter into the NCA, the two students will receive a letter confirming the terms of the agreement.
 In the event that a student declines to enter into a requested NCA the dean of students or associate dean of student affairs responsible for community standards may elect to review the matter to determine whether a No Contact Order is warranted.
-A sample No Contact Agreement may be found here (PDF).
+Please see a sample No Contact Agreement (pdf).

 A No Contact Order (NCO) is a directive from the associate dean of student affairs responsible for community standards indicating that two students may not have direct contact with each other, or make indirect contact through third parties, except for that which is necessary for their academic pursuits.
 An NCO may be issued:

 - when, upon careful review, the associate dean deems there is sufficient information presented that doing so will safeguard students’ abilities to pursue their education in an environment free from unwanted contact.
-In such an instance, the NCO does not constitute a finding of responsibility for violating university policy, nor does it preclude the possibility of future review of any past interactions through the student conduct process.
-An appeal of the associate dean’s decision may be directed to the dean of students for final review; or
+In such an instance, the NCO does not constitute a finding of responsibility for violating university policy, nor does it preclude the possibility of future review of any past interactions through the student conduct process; or

 - in connection with the student conduct process, either as an interim measure during the pendency of the process and/or an outcome associated with a finding of responsibility from the process.